Round Table (magazine)

 The Round Table was an American literary weekly magazine, active from 1864 to 1869.
-Published in New York City, it was founded by Charles H. Sweetser and his brother, who were its first editors.
+Published in New York City, it was founded by Charles H. Sweetser and his brother Henry E. Sweetser, who were its first editors.
 Later editors included Dorsey Gardner and Henry Sedley.

 Background

 A veritable magazine-publishing "mania" happened in the United States right after the American Civil War, so intense that the publishers of the Round Table feared it would burn itself out, with "every successful writer becoming possessed of a magazine of his own".
 An indication of the reading audience's thirst for frequent new literary material was that many magazines became monthly or weekly, rather than quarterly, as had been the custom.
 The Round Table was one of those weeklies.
 Actually started during the war, it struggled and ceased publication, to resume after the war was over, with the subtitle "Saturday Review of Politics, Finance, Literature, Science, and Art".
 Frank Luther Mott described it as "trenchant and aggressive", and primarily a "journal of opinion".